Gokuldroid/Gokuldroid.github.io/contents/posts/2020-11-20-you-tried-hard-and-failed-its-ok.md

 categories:
   - personal
 ---
 I was reading a book called **Outliers** . that made me retrospect my life and the role of luck in my life.
-There are a lot of factors for one's success, even with a better personal life with great support from others one can have an edge in your professional life.
+There are a lot of factors for one's success, even with a better personal life with some support from others, one can have an edge in your professional life.
 There are things we can't control in your life.
-For example our birthplace.
+For example, our birthplace or the time.
 You and the person who works in a different country doing the same job might be earning and getting more rewards than you.
 It doesn't mean that you're doing less work and you're not capable. you're just in the wrong place.
 To be successful, one has to be in the right place at the right time.

 As a developer, I want stats or exact numbers, not just the stories.
 So, I decided to simulate the role of luck in an interview.
 I assumed luck just plays 5% in the interview selection and wanted to compare with the interview result that's purely dependant on talent.